Willy Adames Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.

-- The Phillies' 3.98 team ERA ranks 11th across all league pitching staffs.
+- The Phillies have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.

+- Phillies pitchers combine to surrender 151 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The righty last appeared on Saturday against the St. Louis Cardinals, when he threw seven innings, allowing one earned run while giving up three hits.
+- His last appearance came on Sunday against the St. Louis Cardinals, when the right-hander threw seven scoreless innings while giving up just one hit.

 © 2023 Data Skrive.
 All rights reserved.